awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 Map<String,Object> expressionAttributeValues = new HashMap<String,Object>();
 expressionAttributeValues.put(":val", 1);

 UpdateItemOutcome outcome = table.updateItem(
     "Id", 121,
     "set #p = #p + :val",
     expressionAttributeNames,
     expressionAttributeValues);
 ```

 ## Deleting an Item<a name="DeleteMidLevelJava"></a>

 The `deleteItem` method deletes an item from a table\.
-You must provide the primary key of the item you want to delete\.
+You must provide the primary key of the item that you want to delete\.

 Follow these steps: